Search This Blog

 In 1859 host Abbott and wife Mary were themselves the guests of honour at the Greyhound dinner held for their benefit.
 Benefit dinners were usually held for those who'd suffered some kind of financial setback to help them recover their funds, however they were also given in Marlow and elsewhere to celebrate a host in more general terms.
 I believe the Abbott's dinner was of the second character.
 All the 50 plus guests brought something fine to eat or drink, so no costs was involved to the family in hosting their many friends.
 We are told the dessert consisted of "monster pears, oranges and apples".

 You would not just find George and Mary Ann serving delicious food and drink from the Greyhound itself.
 They took out occasional licences that allowed them to provide refreshments at booths at big local events.
-For example they provided the canteen facility for the Bucks Rifle Volunteers when they were in camp at Medmenham Abbey in 1873.
+For example they provided the canteen facility for the Bucks Rifle Volunteers when they were in camp at Medmenham Abbey.
 And they did a roaring trade at the Danesfield rural fete in 1860, an event that saw vegetables and fruit on show, country dancing on the lawns, and games.
 The event did not end happily for the Abbotts however.
 As they were coming home down Red Pits Hill in a wagon with the booth within, the horse bolted.
 They attempted to turn into Spinfield Lane opposite Gyldernscroft in order to check it's pace but instead the wagon fell over.
 The Abbott's 4 children inside were flung out.
 William age 10 was thrown headfirst into an iron gate, resulting in a much cut about head.
 He was brought quickly home and attended by medical men.
 The initial reports suggested the poor little lad was in a precarious state, but I'm happy to report he did survive.
 Whether he suffered any lasting injury is hard to say.

 When Mary Ann passed away, her Marlow born and yet unmarried son George Sheppard Abbott would take over.
 His two teenage siblings Mary Ann and William lived with him along with two young live in servants.
 George junior was only 21 himself, and although he must have grown up learning the ropes, it was a big establishment for him to take on.
 He seems to have done well in all aspects but yet again, an untimely death would take George away.
 He died in 1876 when in his mid 20s.
 His wife Jeanette was granted the equivalent of a hold-over licence so she could continue legally trading until the next annual licencing day, when she gave the Greyhound up and Job Palmer took over.
 The Abbott family had been in charge of the inn for more than 30 years..